Skip to content

 But be honest with yourself about your situation's complexity.
 If you're even slightly unsure whether your situation qualifies as "simple," spend the money on a professional consultation.
 An hour with an estate planning attorney can tell you whether DIY is appropriate — and if it is, what to watch out for.

 The goal isn't to save money on your will.
 The goal is to protect the people you love.
-If a DIY approach accomplishes that, great.
-If it doesn't, invest in professional help.
-Your family is worth it.
+Your family is worth the investment.

 Consult an attorney for your specific situation — every state has different requirements, and getting the details right is essential for a valid will.